ivanmeler/ivanmeler.github.io/docs/_includes/deviceinfo.md

 {% endif %}

 {% if device.shipped_version == "Android 6.0" %}
-If you want to use Zygisk please use Magisk 24.1 or latest Magisk canary for the time being due to [regression in Magisk 24.3](https://github.com/topjohnwu/Magisk/issues/5395).
+If you want to use Zygisk please use Magisk 24.1 or latest Magisk 25 Beta for the time being due to [regression in Magisk 24.3](https://github.com/topjohnwu/Magisk/issues/5395).
-This will be fixed in magisk 24.4
+This will be fixed in next stable Magisk version (25.x)
 {% endif %}
 [Telegram support group]({{device.tg}})